-The train journey is nothing special in itself.
+The train journey is nothing unusual in itself.
 I met another European group going there too.
 So we ended up getting drunk with few bottles of horrible local liquor with some North Korean soldiers.

 Most tourists get checked into the Yanggakdo Hotel, is 47 stories tall, has several restaurants (including a revolving restaurant on the top), and a kitsch casino in the basement where you can watch Chinese gamblers going wild.
-It also has a bowling alley, huge swimming pool, a few small shops and a tailor (where I got a tailor who made Kim Jong-Il suit).
+It also has a bowling alley, a huge swimming pool, a few small shops and a tailor (where I got a tailor who made Kim Jong-Il suit).

 When travelling in North Korea, you have to be with a guide all the time.
-One of the differences between going with a Chinese tour instead of an international one is you do get a lot more “freedom” with Chinese tour.
+One of the differences between going with a Chinese tour instead of an international one if you do get a lot more “freedom” with a Chinese tour.
 In North Korea, I always free to walk wherever I wanted with the guide following me instead of you have to follow the guide as I saw all the international groups had to do.
 And I was free to take photos of whatever I wanted too.